 After a delicious feast, our wonderful Stray driver Nat drove us safely back to Auckland but the day wasn’t over just yet… No team-building event would be complete without a group effort to clean the Stray bus!

 ‘Walking the Walk’ is as much about adventure as it is about the types of people we strive to be here at Stray.
 It’s all about being a dependable teammate, delivering on promises and putting our customers front and centre of what we do every day.
-Being a part of Team Orange means that we practice what we preach – by going out on our own adventures, working hard, playing hard and STRAY-ing hard 😉
+Being a part of Team Orange means that we practice what we preach – by going out on our own adventures and not only working hard but STRAY-ing hard too 😉